dabrady/site/src/pages/posts/syndicate-the-making-of.md

   - structured as mentioned previously: mechanisms for interacting with a particular silo encapsulated in their own adapter files; `syndicate.elsewhere` responsible for engaging the appropriate adapters and aggregating the output
   - syndicated files would be 'tagged' with unique identifiers provided (presumably) by the silos themselves in the draft API response; tags take the form of attributes injected into the YAML frontmatter of a Markdown file, and persisted via committing upstream
 - Requirements and basic design in hand, I set to work

+# (the making of) syndicate: harvesting commits and drafting to DEV
 - I decided to get the DEV API interactions working in isolation first, and figure out how to interact with the `git` commit later; this part went fairly smoothly and quickly, as I'd already invested effort into the time-consuming bits earlier with my 'fetch' implementation, which I also realized I wouldn't need and subsequently deleted
 - Now came the bits which would prove to give me the most challenge in this project: doing things with `git`
 - This is where my third sacred text of this project, the Github Workflow and Action documentation, became truly valuable: it showed me that I had access to many `git`-related things concerning the commit that triggered the workflow, the most valuable of which, for my purposes, were the `GITHUB_TOKEN`, `GITHUB_SHA`, and `GITHUB_REPOSITORY` environment variables